SFPC/sfpc.github.io/_people/TOTOYUYUMOMO.md

 website: http://feltzine.us/issues/30/totoyuyumomo
 place: NYC, NYC
 ---
-totoyuyumomo is a collaboration between artists Tom Galle, Moises Sanabria, and John Yuyi, together as TOTOYUYUMOMO.
+TOTOYUYUMOMO is a collaboration between artists Tom Galle, Moises Sanabria, and John Yuyi, together as TOTOYUYUMOMO.
 Their fast-paced conceptual art ranges from websites to mobile apps, photography, VR, and 3D video.